Negotiating Contractual Indemnity in M&A Deals: Transactional and Litigation Considerations

 Structuring Terms to Minimize Financial Risks

-This CLE webinar will provide guidance for M&A counsel on negotiating and drafting indemnification provisions in merger documents, asset purchase agreements, and stock purchase agreements.
+This CLE webinar will guide M&A counsel on negotiating and drafting indemnification provisions in merger documents, asset purchase agreements, and stock purchase agreements.
 The panel will discuss best practices for addressing challenges that may arise with indemnification claims, explain the various theories of measuring damages for breach, and examine how insurance products are being used to cover indemnities.

 - Negotiating indemnification provisions

 - Types of damages covered

 - Caps, baskets and other limitations

 - Evaluating and addressing creditworthiness of indemnitors

 - Determining types of damages recoverable under indemnification provisions in the event of a breach

 - The use of insurance products to cover indemnities

 The panel will review these and other key issues: